hdemmer/cathedral-window/README.md

 Demo: Cathedral Window
 ======================

 Inspired by the beautiful window roses of French cathedrals.
 Done in OpenGL ES 2.
 Shows random images from your device's library.
-Images are from Google and used for demo purposes only.
-Since I have no developer certs handy, I don't know how it performs on device :(
+Images here are from Google and used for demo purposes only.
+Currently runs at 16fps on iPhone4.

 Screenshot: